MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci.md

 ---
-title: Configure Azure portal to monitor single Azure Stack HCI clusters
+title: Configure Azure portal to monitor single Azure Stack HCI clusters (new)
 description: How to enable Logs and Monitoring capabilities to monitor single Azure Stack HCI clusters from the Azure portal.
 author: sethmanheim
 ms.author: sethm